ocelot-cloud/docs/content/docs/legal/eula.md

 For inquiries or security reports, visit our [Contact](/docs/contact) page.

 ### 1.11 Intellectual Property & Ownership
-The Cloud and all content or materials provided by the App Store (excluding user-uploaded content) are the property of Christoph Baier (“Maintainer”) and are protected by copyright and other intellectual property laws.
+The Cloud and all content or materials provided by the App Store (excluding user-uploaded content) are the property of Christoph Baier ("Maintainer") and are protected by copyright and other intellectual property laws.
 This EULA does not transfer ownership or any intellectual property rights from the Maintainer to you.
 All rights not expressly granted are reserved by the Maintainer.

 ### 1.12 Export Compliance
 You agree to comply with all applicable export and import control laws and regulations, including those of Germany and other jurisdictions.
 You shall not export or re-export the Cloud in violation of any such laws or regulations.